krerkkiat/acm-cs-survival-guide/basic-unix-commands.rst

 The :bash:`man` command
 =======================
 This :bash:`man` command allows you to read the manual pages for a command.
-The manual page contains the overview description of the comand, its command line arguments, and some example.
+The manual page contains the overview description of the command, its command line arguments, and some example.

 For example to get the manual page for :bash:`ls` command you can run,